parameterizeit/starter-academic/content/authors/zeh-m/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Alumni
+- Undergrads
 ---

-Val spent two summers in the Rocky Mountains collecting demographic data from *Valeriana edulis* and imposing future climate conditions upon them.
-Field work just isn't the same without her stories & wit.
-After working in environmental education, Val is back to research working on her Master's degree on the [community ecology of urban streams](http://hamishgreig.weebly.com/val-research.html) with Hamish Greig at the University of Maine.
+Maggie is working on her undergraduate degree at the University of Michigan.
+In summer 2021, she joined the lab through the RMBL Education program.
+Her project focuses on using climate-coupled demographic models to predict species distributions at landscape scales.